librazhd7/gentoo/README.md

 ```

 > [!NOTE]
-> using `arch-chroot /mnt/gentoo` simplifies mounting the necessary filesystems for when using the installation media gentoo provides \
+> using `arch-chroot /mnt/gentoo` simplifies the mounting process of necessary filesystems when using the official gentoo installation media \
 > for using the traditional mounting process and manually chrooting into the new environment

 ### installing base system